-This feature allows you to export the DBX to an available file system.
+This feature allows the user to export the DBX to an available file system.

 Select Yes to load the DBX factory defaults.
 Select No to load it from an external file.
+The options are Yes and No.

 Select Yes to add the DBX from the manufacturer's defaults to the existing DBX.
 Select No to load the DBX from a file.
+The options are Yes and No.

 Select Yes to delete the DBX.
 Select No to delete only a certificate from the DBX.
+The options are Yes and No.